HilelShahar/Assembler-C-Final-Project/README.md

 Resolving uncoded words from the first pass.
 - Label Matching: Matches placeholders with corresponding label addresses.
 - Complete Machine Code: Updates and finalizes the machine code, ensuring all addresses are correctly resolved.
+- File Generation: Creates the final object, entry, and extern files.

 # 📝 Additional Notes
-**Error Handling:**
+⚠️ **Error Handling:**

 Some errors will not be detected in the earlier steps.
-For example, undefined labels will only be detected during the second pass because labels can be used before they are defined, so for the error to be detected- the first pass must be successfully completed first.
+For example, undefined labels will only be detected during the second pass because labels can be used before they are declared, so for the error to be detected- the first pass must be successfully completed.

-**Memory Management:**
+🧠 **Memory Management:**

 The use of static variables was generally avoided, and so they were only used with dynamic data structures handled through linked lists for macros, labels, and memory nodes.

+This design:
+- Promotes efficient memory usage
-This allows for efficient memory management and easy freeing of unused memory at any point in the program, without the need to pass "head" pointers between functions.
+- Allows memory to be freed at any time
+- Avoids the need to pass head pointers between functions

 **Shahar Hilel ©**